Choa Chu Kang MRT/LRT station: North–South Line

 The station, initially named Bukit Panjang, was announced in October 1983 and would be built as part of Phase II of the initial MRT system.
 Initially expected to be completed by 1992, the completion date of Phase II was pushed earlier to 1990.

 The contract for the construction of Bukit Panjang station was awarded to a joint venture between RSEA International and Hock Lian Seng for S$99.8 million (US$ million in 2021) in January 1986.
 The contract also included the construction of the Bukit Batok and Bukit Gombak stations, alongside 6 km of viaducts.
 In March 1987, the station was renamed to Choa Chu Kang station.

 The last viaduct beam between Bukit Gombak and Choa Chu Kang was laid on 9 January 1988.
-Choa Chu Kang station opened on 10 March 1990 and was the terminus of the Branch line, until it was incorporated into the North–South Line (NSL) with the Woodlands Extension on 10 February 1996.
+Choa Chu Kang station opened on 10 March 1990 and was the terminus of the Branch line (or Bukit Line), until it was incorporated into the North–South Line (NSL) with the Woodlands Extension on 10 February 1996.

-Bukit Panjang line
+Bukit Panjang LRT line

 The station was planned to interchange with the Bukit Panjang LRT line, which was first announced by Communications Minister Mah Bow Tan in December 1994 as a government pilot project that could "extend the reach and accessibility of the MRT network".
 In February 1996, Prime Minister Goh Chok Tong announced that construction of the Bukit Panjang LRT would proceed, and was expected to be completed in three years at a projected cost of S$300 million (US$ million).

 The contract for the design and construction of the 8 km LRT line was awarded to a joint venture – Keppel Corporation, Gammon, and Adtranz – for S$285 million (US$ million).
 The LRT station opened along with the Bukit Panjang LRT line on 6 November 1999.